Agricultural Economics and Management - Master's programme

 Here you will find information about admission to latter parts of SLU programmes and how you apply.

-In autumn semester 2023 the available places on the programme are:
+In spring semester 2024 the available places on the programme are:

 • Year 2 admitted 2022: 5 places